Yakob Sayuri: International career

 Yakob made his international debut for the Indonesia under-23 side on 7 June 2019 against Thailands.
 He received a call-up to the senior Indonesia team in May 2021.
 He earned his first senior cap in a friendly against Afghanistan on 25 May.

 Yakob scored his first international goal in injury time in Indonesia's 7–0 win over Brunei on 26 December 2022.
 He was chosen as man of the match in the return fixture against Brunei in the 2022 AFF Championship.

+Yakob scored his second international goal against Burundi on 25 March 2023.
+On 28 March, Yakob started again, against the same opponent, this time alongside his brother, Yance.
+Making them the first twin brothers that played at the same time for the Indonesia senior team.

+On 5 January 2024, Yakob scored a goal against Libya in a 1–2 loss in a friendly match as part of the 2023 AFC Asian Cup preparations.
+Yakob was included in the final-squad for the tournament.
+He made a wonderful assist to Marselino Ferdinan against Iraq.
+Yakob helped the national reached its first ever knockout stage.